Mstivoj: Biography

 Duke Herman Billung [actually Duke Bernard I] promised a niece of his to Mstivoj [or Mstivoj requested] if he accompanied him on campaign to Italy.
 That Mstivoj did and upon returning reminded him of the promise.
 Then Dietrich of Haldensleben proclaimed that "the high-born niece of a great prince may not be given to a dog," whereupon Mstivoj, recruiting the Liutizi to aid him, devastated Nordalbingia with fire and sword.

 Helmold also justifies the Slavic rebellion repeatedly by citing the excessive greed of the Saxons.

 Mstivoj's daughter Tove married in the spring of 962 Knut Danaást, the eldest son of Gorm the Old of Denmark.
 With the death of Knut in October 962 Tove became a widow, and instead she married Knut's younger brother Harald.
-She became the mother of Sweyn Forkbeard.
+It is not known whether she had any children or not, though some speculation has surrounded her as Sveyn Forkbeard's mother.
 Tove also raised the Sønder Vissing Runestone in memory of her mother.
 Another daughter, Hodica, was abbess of the monastery at the Mecklenburg.
 Mstivoj also had a son, Mstislaw, often being confused with his similarly named father.